Southampton Historical Fencing Constitution

 Any club equipment, materials etc. will be offered for sale, firstly to members then the wider community, with the proceeds going to a charity chosen by the membership.

-Until other officer positions are created the Chief Instructor holds the right to change this document as required.
-Once these positions are created any changes to this document must be agreed by a majority of the Officers (the Chief Instructor has the tie breaking vote in case of a deadlock).
+Any changes to this document must be agreed by a majority of the Officers (the Chief Instructor has the tie breaking vote in case of a deadlock).

 Any changes to the above document will be published on the Facebook group and on the SHF website.